CNES/demcompare/readme.md

 - the files whose names start with 'stats_results-' are the `.json` and `.csv` files listed the statistics for each set.
 There is one file by mode.

-- the `.npy` files are the numpy histograms for each stats mode and set.
+- the `histograms/*.npy` files are the numpy histograms for each stats mode and set.

-Eventually, one shall find in the `report_documentation/ directory` the full documentation with all the results presented for each mode and each set, in `html` or `latex` format.
+Eventually, one shall find in the `doc/` directory the full documentation with all the results presented for each mode and each set, in `html` or `latex` format.

 ## Dependencies